 Stakes: According to Politico, the anti-gun violence group Giffords, founded by former Rep. Gabby Giffords, is putting its funds towards the Pennsylvania (and Florida) Senate races.

 What to know: Fetterman openly supports gun reform.
 But in 2013, while mayor of Braddock, Fetterman chased an unarmed Black man with a shotgun after hearing gunshots nearby.
 Meanwhile Oz, a TV personality and physician, defends gun rights.
-So much so that he fires a variety of guns in one of his campaign ads.
+So much so that he fired a variety of guns in one of his campaign ads.
 And says he “opposes anti-gun measures like red flag laws and liberal gun grabs.”

 Texas’ Gubernatorial Race